pietryszak/dotfiles/README.md

 │   ├── config - not used
 │   └── rofi.rasi- not used
 ├── shortcuts
-│   ├── sway -  - NOT USED YET - file with shortcuts used in sway.
-It's a just a list of shortcuts to fast look at it.
-It's not a config file!
 │   ├── vim -  file with shortcuts used in vim.
 It's a just a list of shortcuts to fast look at it.
 It's not a config file!
 │   └── zsh - file with shortcuts used in zsh.
 It's a just a list of shortcuts to fast look at it.
 It's not a config file!
-├── spotifyd
-│   └── spotifyd.conf - used for spotify-tui.
-Daemon for sound.
-Username, password  must be added.
-├── spotify-tui
+├── terminator
-│   ├── client.yml - confid for spotify  app, spotify secret id and secret id nmust be added.
-│   └── config.yml - another tui for spotify.
-Less mature than ncspot, in development.
-Config file with colors ├── terminator
 │   └── config - terminator - advancet terminal with tabs, multiwinows.
 Config file with font, theme ├── VirtualBox